The impact of caregiving on informal carers’ mental and physical health

 As a result of these stressors, the carer may experience psychological distress symptoms, such as anxiety and depression, which may – in turn – negatively affect the carer’s physical health.
 Besides, the physical health is negatively affected by caregiving responsibilities, not least because carers are less likely than others to meet their own health needs.
 This can result in harmful habits and lifestyles (e.g. smoking, inadequate food or sleep habits) and failure to take preventive health measures (such as medical consultations).

-To access Eurocarers' briefing on "The impact of caregiving on informal carers’ mental and physical health", please click here.
+For more information, we invite you to read the Eurocarers’ briefing on “The impact of caregiving on informal carers’ mental and physical health“.